Vanth (moon): Orbit

 Vanth forms a binary system with Orcus, in which the two bodies revolve around the barycenter between them.
-Orcus and Vanth are separated 9000 km apart from each other's centers and revolve around their barycenter in nearly circular orbits with a period of 9.54 days.
+Orcus and Vanth are 9000 km from each other's centers and revolve around their barycenter in nearly circular orbits with a period of 9.54 days.
 Vanth is less massive than Orcus, so it is the secondary component of the binary system and it orbits farther out from the barycenter at an orbital radius of 7770 km (4830 mi; 86.3% of the Orcus–Vanth separation distance).
 The more massive primary component, Orcus, orbits closer to the barycenter at an orbital radius of 1230 km (760 mi; 13.7% of the separation distance).

 Vanth's orbit is inclined perpendicularly (90°) with respect to the plane of the Solar System.
 During the time Vanth was observed (2005–2023), the north pole of its orbit was pointed towards Earth such that Vanth's orbit appeared face-on or pole-on from Earth's perspective.
 The perspective of Vanth's orbital plane shifts very slowly as the Orcus–Vanth system travels along its 247-year orbit around the Sun.
 Because of this slow shift in perspective, astronomers were not able determine Vanth's actual orbital inclination until 2015.
 Vanth's orbit will eventually shift from a face-on to an edge-on perspective by the year 2082, after which the Orcus–Vanth system begins its season of mutual events where Orcus and Vanth take turns eclipsing and transiting each other.